MarSilller/TP1/README.md

 AI tools were used in a limited and supportive way during the development of this project.
 The prompts were generally kept simple and focused on solving specific problems or clarifying how certain tools work.

 Most of the prompts were used for **troubleshooting issues**, understanding error messages, and improving the documentation of the repository.
 For example, AI was used to help analyze **Logcat output** when an Android application crashed after rotating the phone to landscape mode.
 By examining the error logs, it was possible to identify the cause of the crash and correct the problem.

+AI tools were occasionally used to clarify some Kotlin features that I had difficulty finding or understanding on the virtual library exercise, particularly the use of companion objects.

+ChatGPT was also able to suggest a simpler implementation for the `showBooks()` and `searchByAuthor()` functions.
+I kept my original implementation but included the alternative version at the end of the code as an honorable mention.

 AI was also used for **guidance on working with GitHub**, particularly for understanding how to organize the repository, manage branches, and structure the documentation.